mideal/laravel-jwt/README.md

 composer require mideal/laravel-jwt
 ```

-Next, you should publish the Sanctum configuration and migration files using the vendor:publish Artisan command.
-The sanctum configuration file will be placed in your application's config directory:
+Next, you should publish the Jwt configuration files using the vendor:publish Artisan command.
+The jwt configuration file will be placed in your application's config directory:
 ```
 php artisan vendor:publish --provider="Mideal\Jwt\JwtServiceProvider"
 ```